raunaqgupta/portfolio/src/content/jobs/ibm.md

 to: 2013-01-01
 ---

-3 month stint at IBM Watson Pittsburgh learning and utilizing skills around software design and development.
+Shadowed a product team on IBM Watson comprising of a product manager, product designer, user researcher, and multiple frontend engineers for 2 months.